Guide to The Mississippi Blues Marathon

 Grab lunch at Highland Village

-No matter your tastes, there are options: Mediterranean-rich Aplos or classic steakhouse-vibed Char will satisfy your taste buds.
+No matter your tastes, there are options: Tex-Mex at La Presa, Mediterranean-rich Aplos or classic steakhouse-vibed Char will satisfy your taste buds.
 There are even more spots to grab food there, too.

 Explore Jackson

 The City With Soul is brimming with cultural opportunities to help you better understand the music, history and culture of the area.
-Check out The Museum of Mississippi History and Mississippi Civil Rights Museum, the Mississippi Museum of Art (with a Picasso exhibition on display!) or, the International Museum of Muslim Cultures.
+Check out The Museum of Mississippi History and Mississippi Civil Rights Museum, the Mississippi Museum of Art or, the International Museum of Muslim Cultures.

-Shop and dine in Fondren, LeFleur East or Belhaven
+Shop and dine in Fondren, Downtown or Belhaven

-Head for Belhaven Town Center in Belhaven where you'll multiple food and drink options (Pulito Osteria, Elvie's and Good Bar JXN all spring to mind).
+Later, head for Belhaven Town Center in the Belhaven neighborhood where you'll find multiple food and drink options (Pulito Osteria, Elvie's and Good Bar JXN all spring to mind).

-Race Day – 7 am - MS State Capitol grounds
+Race Day – 7 am - Veterans Memorial Stadium

 LOCALS: Cheer on the runners, thank those who make the race possible